zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for each detected TCP segment retransmission.

-   :c: The connection the packet is part of.
+   :param c: The connection the packet is part of.

-   :is_orig: True if the packet was sent by the connection's originator.
+   :param is_orig: True if the packet was sent by the connection's originator.

-   :seq: The segment's relative TCP sequence number.
+   :param seq: The segment's relative TCP sequence number.

-   :len: The length of the TCP segment, as specified in the packet header.
+   :param len: The length of the TCP segment, as specified in the packet header.

-   :data_in_flight: The number of bytes corresponding to the difference between
+   :param data_in_flight: The number of bytes corresponding to the difference between
                    the last sequence number and last acknowledgement number we've seen for a given endpoint.

-   :window: the TCP window size.
+   :param window: the TCP window size.

 .. zeek:id:: tcp_multiple_checksum_errors
    :source-code: base/bif/plugins/Zeek_TCP.events.bif.zeek 351 351